-The Regulations require a line graph be included in the Directors' Remuneration Report comparing, for a period of five years, on a cumulative basis, the total share price return (assuming all dividends are reinvested) to shareholders and the total shareholder return on a notional investment made up of shares of the same kind and number as those by reference to which the Datastream World Pharmaceutical and Biotechnology Index (total return, sterling adjusted), chosen as it is the Company's stated benchmark, is calculated.
+The Regulations require a line graph be included in the Directors' Remuneration Report comparing, for a period of five years, on a cumulative basis, the total share price return (assuming all dividends are reinvested) to shareholders and the total shareholder return on a notional investment made up of shares of the same kind and number as those by reference to the Company's stated benchmark.
+With effect from 1 October 2010, the performance of the Company has been measured against the MSCI World Health Care Index on a total return, sterling adjusted basis.
+Prior to this date, performance was measured against the Datastream World Pharmaceutical & Biotechnology Index (total return, sterling adjusted).
+Therefore, the benchmark represented in the graph overleaf consists of a blended figure containing both indices.